-Brademas, a Democrat, was the representative for Indiana's 3rd congressional district from 1959 to 1980.
+Brademas was the representative for Indiana’s 3rd congressional district and was a Democrat.
+He served from 1959 to 1980.

 Brademas is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).